karolkalinski/karolkalinski.github.io/_posts/2015-11-17-each-time-you-inject-a-factory-fairy-tail-dies.md

     }
 {% endhighlight %}

-In the first line the method is calling a method on object, that is its parameter.
+In the first line, the method is calling a method on object, that is its parameter.
 There is nothing to worry about.
 The problem is the second line we are working on the object, that is returned by a call in the first line.
 And this is against the law of Demeter.
 Therefore our code can not be considered to be loosely coupled.

 ## The solution